Frequently Asked Questions About Beach Installations & Maintenance

 What can I expect the depth of water to be after completion?

 - Michigan’s EGLE (formerly MDEQ) recognizes the depth of water being from the top of the muck to the level of the water.

-- After a 6” depth of sand is installed over the fabric, the weight will immediately begin to compress the muck and further stabilize the beach.
+- During our beach installation service, a 6” depth of sand is installed over the fabric, the weight will immediately begin to compress the muck and further stabilize the beach.
 This compression process continues for approximately one year.

 - The more significant the depth of the muck, the more it will compress.